Rivergate Mall

 Rivergate Mall is a super-regional shopping mall located in Goodlettsville, Tennessee, United States, just outside of Nashville, the state capital of Tennessee.
 Opened in October 1971, the mall features 1129035 sqft of gross leasable area, with approximately 80 stores and restaurants, as well as a food court.
-Its original anchor stores were Cain-Sloan, Castner Knott, and JCPenney.
 Rivergate Mall has two anchor stores: Dillard's and JCPenney.
 There are two vacant anchor stores that were formerly Macy's and Sears.
+Its original anchor stores were Cain-Sloan, Castner Knott, and JCPenney.
 The mall sits in the core of a shopping district that is shared by the city of Goodlettsville and the Nashville neighborhood of Madison.
 This area is colloquially referred to by locals as "Rivergate," after the mall.
 Rivergate Mall is managed by Hendon Properties.

 History

 1970s to 1980s

 Rivergate Mall was built by Retail Planning Corporation, an Atlanta-based mall developer, just outside the state capital of Nashville, Tennessee within Goodletsville along Two Mile Pike.
 The mall officially opened on October 6, 1971.
 Upon its opening, Rivergate Mall became the largest mall in Tennessee, a title it would hold until the opening of Hickory Hollow Mall in 1978.
 The mall originally included three anchor stores: Cain-Sloan, Castner Knott, and JCPenney.
 Other major tenants at opening included Jo-Ann Fabrics, McCrory, and Walgreens.
 The mall's first expansion phase opened in November 1978, with a new parking area and 55000 sqft of retail space, which included 22 stores and 74 supporting shops.
 Journeys opened their first location in the mall in December 1986.
 Cain-Sloan sold its store to Dillard's in 1987, as a part of deal which included the sale of three Nashville-area locations.
 A wing featuring Sears, dozens of new parcels, and a food court was added in 1989.